-- 4. If NIS is running, propagate the change to the network database to the rest of the network - 5.
-If NIS is not running, but several machines will be running GemStone, have the UNIX system administrator update the network database for each machine.
+3. If several machines will be running GemStone, have the UNIX system administrator update the system services database for each machine.
+This includes Windows client machines as well as UNIX nodes.
 Note that the port number must be the same for every machine.